Prepping isn’t all about being ready to grab your goods and run for the hills at a moment’s notice.

 Anything that is weathered, grease-stained and the like will work best, but plain boxes work okay too.
 You can use bags of old clothes with some clean plastic bottles and newspaper inside to get the appropriate “loft” and weight for decoy trash bags.

 Obviously, you will also need to take pains that your valuables don’t literally go out with the trash!

 Pantry Protective Measures

-Another option is to use a box from dry goods like cereal, oatmeal and other, non-messy food items to make for a nice breakfast-themed camo.
+Another option is to use a box of dry goods like cereal, oatmeal, and other, non-messy food items to make for a nice breakfast-themed camo.